 Always wondered what issue is most likely to fail your car when you take it for its MOT test the first time?
-Well, since the exacts contents of MOT tests were determined by law in 2012, comprehensive records have been kept showing the most likely defects found.
+Well, since the exact contents of MOT tests were determined by law in 2012, comprehensive records have been kept showing the most likely defects found.
 Governing body Driver and Vehicle Standards Agency (DVSA) has recently disclosed this information to inform you and us in more detail about what you can do to prevent your car from failing on often minor issues, saving you the hassle and saving yourself from forking out for an MOT re-test.
-Our little guide gives you the key details how your car can pass the MOT test with flying colours.
+Our little guide gives you the key details of how your car can pass the MOT test with flying colours.

-Lighting and signaling
+Lighting and signalling

 A considerable 18% of the reasons cars don’t pass the MOT test are due to general lighting issues, like bulbs that have blown, inadequate reflectors, hazard lights, and other signaling issues.

 To give your car a better chance of passing its MOT, and at the very least increase your own safety, it is therefore super important that these items are checked to make sure they are all okay.
 To increase your chances to pass the MOT test, simply test if the head and rear lights, brake lights, indicator and number plate lights come on and are working as they should.
 Any blown bulbs can easily be replaced, your car owners manual will tell you how.